vircadia/vircadia-docs-sphinx/docs/source/create/entities/create-fountain.rst

 .. image:: _images/smoke-fountain.gif

 Congratulations!
 You've created a multi-colored smoke fountain!

-You can also try creating some of these effects using particle entities:

-+ Fire pit
-+ Waterfall
+You can experiment with different settings to simulate particle movement, such as a waterfall, confetti gun or falling leaves.